-- 1 To access and print deferred reports from the Sage 100 Desktop, use either of the following methods: - o Click the Deferred Print button on the Standard Buttons toolbar. - Select File > Deferred Printing. - 2 In the Deferred Printing window, select the report(s) to print. - o To print all deferred reports, select the Module check box. - To print deferred reports for a specific module, select the module's check box.
-For example, select the General Ledger check box to print all deferred reports in the General Ledger module. - o To print only selected reports, select each report check box individually.
+- To access and print deferred reports from the Sage 100 Desktop, use either of the following methods: - On Home tab in the ribbon, click the Deferred Printing button. - · On the File menu, click Deferred Printing. - 2.
+In the Deferred Printing window, select the report(s) to print. - To print all deferred reports, select the Module check box. - To print deferred reports for a specific module, select the module's check box.
+For example, select the General Ledger check box to print all deferred reports in the General Ledger module.

+• To print only selected reports, select each report check box individually.